 1. 1.
 The period of exacerbation of the disease, when pain is pronounced both during movement and at rest.

 2. 2.
-Dizziness occurs due to impaired blood circulation, provoked by instability of the vertebrae.
+Dizziness occurs due to poor circulation caused by vertebral instability.

 3. 3.
-There are acute diseases with signs of inflammation.
+Available acute diseases, occurring with signs of inflammation.

 5. 5.
-Impaired blood clotting, that is, there is a risk of thrombosis or there is a tendency to bleeding.
+Blood clotting is impaired, that is, there is a risk of thrombosis or a tendency to bleeding.

 6. 6.
 Poisoning.

 7. 7.
-There are cardiovascular diseases in the stage of decompensation and arterial hypertension.
+Available cardiovascular diseases in the stage of decompensation and arterial hypertension.

 8. 8.
-Diagnosed with high myopia with concomitant pathology from the fundus.
+Diagnosed with myopia high degree with concomitant pathology of the fundus.

 1. 1.
 Neck circumference.
-Hands should be used as collar brace.
-When grasping the neck, the thumbs should be located in the lower part of the jaw, the rest - behind the back of the head.
-In this position, you need to tilt the head left and right, lingering in a tilted state for 2 seconds.
-After 8-10 repetitions, the girth is stopped and the exercise is performed again.
+The hands should be used as collar retainers.
+When neck circumference thumbs should be located in the lower part of the jaw, the rest - at the back under the occipital part.
+In this position, you need to tilt your head left and right, staying in the tilted state for 2 seconds.
+After 8-10 repetitions, stop the girth and perform the exercise again.

 2. 2.
-Squats with support on hands.
+Hand-supported squats.
 You need to rest your palms on the tabletop, standing with your back to the table.
-It is necessary to tilt your head back slightly and stretch your body upward, lingering at the maximum mark for 2 seconds, then sit down without letting go of your hands and tilting your head forward.
+It is necessary to slightly throw back your head and stretch your body upward, pausing at the maximum mark for 2 seconds, then squat down without letting go of your hands and tilting your head forward.
 The squat level should be comfortable.

 4. 4.
-Flexion of the neck with resistance.
-You should put your palm on your forehead and put pressure on it from the side of your hand.
+Neck flexion with resistance.
+You should place your palm on your forehead and apply pressure from your hand.
 At this time, the head should maintain its position for 20 seconds, after which it is thrown back, and a second palm is placed under the back of the head.
-Then you need to simultaneously press with both hands, creating tension for 5 seconds.
+Then you need to press with both hands at the same time, creating tension for 5 seconds.
 This exercise is used to relieve spasms and stretch muscles.

 5. 5.
-Extension of the neck with head resistance.
+Neck extension with head resistance.
 The exercise is similar to the previous one.
-In this case, the palm is first placed on the back of the head and presses on it for 20 seconds without changing the position of the head, after which it bends down, the second palm is applied to the forehead and bilateral squeezing is performed for 5 seconds.
+In this case, the palm is first placed on the back of the head and presses on it for 20 seconds, without changing the position of the head, after which it bends, the second palm is applied to the forehead and bilateral compression is performed for 5 seconds.
 This exercise is used to stretch the vertebrae.

 6. 6.
 Neck bends with resistance.
-Similar to the previous two exercises, use your palms to create tension.
-First, they tilt the head to the left, put the left palm on the right temple and press lightly, thereby stretching the muscles.
-Then the exercise is repeated to the right.
+Similar to the previous two exercises, use the palms to create tension.
+First, tilt your head to the left, left palm Place it on the right temple and apply light pressure, thereby stretching the muscles.
+Then the exercise is repeated to the right side

 Sitting on a chair

 1. 1.
-It is necessary to place the lower parts of the palms on the temples, close the jaws and tighten the muscles while inhaling.
-The skin in the temporal region should be pulled up with your hands.
-On exhalation, the tension stops, and the temples relax.
+It is necessary to place the lower parts of the palms on the temples, while inhaling, close the jaws and tense the muscles.
+The skin in the temporal region should be pulled upward with your hands.
+As you exhale, the tension stops and the temples relax.
 The exercise is repeated up to 5 times.

 2. 2.
-Hands with palms should be pressed to the cheekbones so that the tips of the outstretched fingers slightly press on the temples.
-With a slow movement of the head back and forth, it is necessary to smoothly guide the fingers up and down, they should reach the top of the head when the head is tilted forward, and go down to the cheeks when it is thrown back.
+Hands with palms should be pressed to the cheekbones so that the tips of the outstretched fingers lightly press on the temples.
+When moving your head slowly back and forth, you need to smoothly guide your fingers up and down, they should reach the top of the head when the head is tilted forward, and fall to the cheeks when it is thrown back.
 This exercise will allow you to simultaneously tense and relax your muscles and improve blood circulation.

 Exercises for osteochondrosis of the cervicothoracic region